platomav/MEAnalyzer/README.md

 ## **C. Download ME Analyzer**

 ME Analyzer consists of four files, the executable (MEA.exe or MEA) and the databases (MEA.dat, Huffman.dat & FileTable.dat).
-An already built/frozen/compiled binary is provided by me for Windows only (icon designed by [Those Icons](https://thoseicons.com/)).
+An already built/frozen/compiled binary is provided by me for Windows only (icon designed by [Those Icons](https://thoseicons.com/) under CC BY 3.0 license).
 Thus, **you don't need to manually build/freeze/compile ME Analyzer under Windows**.
-Instead, download the latest version from the [Releases](https://github.com/platomav/MEAnalyzer/releases) tab, title should be "ME Analyzer v1.X.X".
+Instead, download the latest version from the [Releases](https://github.com/platomav/MEAnalyzer/releases) tab, title should start with "ME Analyzer v1.X.X".
 You may need to scroll down a bit if there are DB releases at the top.
-The latter can be used to update the outdated DB which was bundled with the latest executable release, title should be "DB rXX".
+The latter can be used to update the outdated DB which was bundled with the latest executable release, title should start with "DB rXX".
 To extract the already built/frozen/compiled archive, you need to use programs which support RAR5 compression.

 #### **C1.
 Compatibility**